Vichiuri/Vichiuri/README.md

 - 👋 Hi, I’m @Vichiuri ( Victor Chiuri)

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Software Development manager and contributing to frontend and backend for building web applications.(Django,React.Js, Postgresql, Javascript, Redux.Js and Python)

 - 💞️ I’m also the DevOps engineer at my current company.